wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-device-controller.md

 **Q.** How can you figure out if a controller was restarted or shut down?

 **A.** You can check the controller status on the Maintenance page.
 The controller status will indicate whether a controller has been restarted or shut down.
 Additionally, the Alerts page will contain an informational alert if the controller was restarted or shut down.
 The controller restart and shutdown operations are also recorded in the operation logs.
-For more information about operation logs, go to [View the operation logs](storsimple-service-dashboard.md#view-the-operations-logs).
+For more information about operation logs, go to [View the operation <!-- deleted by customization logs](/documentation/articles/storsimple-service-dashboard#view-the-operations-logs) --><!-- keep by customization: begin --> logs](storsimple-service-dashboard.md#view-the-operations-logs) <!-- keep by customization: end -->.

 **Q.** Is there any impact to the I/Os as a result of controller failover?